BrianInGermany/americansingermany/README.md

 **Here is a quick summary of how this Slack works:**
 - Sign up for an account on this Slack via the join link at the top of the page.
 - Post a hello message in the #general channel to introduce yourself.
-- Browse the channels on the left, and think about joining for individual cities, like #berlin, or topics, like #immigration-etc.
+- Browse the channels on the left, and think about joining for individual cities, like #berlin, or topics, like #immigration-etc. See [this directory](https://americansingermany.club/channel_list) for a list of all channels, or explore them within Slack!
 - The main conversation goes on in #general.
 - Tip: there are also desktop apps for [windows](https://slack.com/downloads/windows), [mac](https://slack.com/downloads/mac) and [linux](https://slack.com/downloads/linux)
 - Tip: if you want to meet folks fast, join the #chat-roulette channel, and be randomly matched in 4-way chats once a week.